Menu

 The base child support is calculated using a formula described in Utah Code Section 78B-12-301.
 The table in Section 78B-12-301 is used by Utah courts to determine the total support obligation for children, which is shared by the parents according to their incomes.
 Keep in mind that support calculations will differ depending on the custody arrangement, and a Utah court can order additional child support for medical and child care expenses.
 The Utah Department of Human Services provides a helpful Child Support Calculator.

-If health care coverage is available and within the financial means of the parents, the court will usually order parents to share the cost of the minor children's portion of the insurance premium and any non-insured medical expenses, including deductibles and co-payments.
-Parents will also be required to share work-related child-care—such as daycare—expenses equally.
+If health care coverage is available and within the financial means of the parents, the court will usually order parents to provide health care for their child and to share the cost of the insurance premium and any non-insured medical expenses, including deductibles and co-payments.
+Parents will also usually be ordered to share equally any work-related child-care expenses such as daycare.

 The child support order will establish which parent can claim the child as a dependent for federal and state income tax purposes.
 Unless the parties agree who can claim the tax exemption, the Utah court will award the exemption based on which parent makes a greater financial contribution to raising the child and which parent will receive a greater tax benefit from the exemption, among other factors.
 If one parent stands to receive a tax savings from the exemption and the other parent does not, the Utah court cannot award the exemption to the parent who would not receive a tax savings.
 The court may also not award the exemption to a non-custodial parent who is behind on child support payments.

-Generally, child support is set according to the guidelines discussed above.
-However, the guidelines are rebuttable.
+Generally, child support is set according to the guidelines described in the Utah Child Support Act.
+However, these guidelines are rebuttable.
 A Utah court can order a different amount if one (or both) of the parties asks for a different amount and provides a good reason for the amount requested.
 The following Utah child support statutes discuss the guidelines and how they are applied: Utah Code Section 78B-12-202 and 78B-12-210.

 The child support order will state how child support payments are to be made.
 Unless the parties agree to another arrangement, the Utah court may require the non-custodial parent to have their employer withhold child support payments from their paycheck.
 Child support payments may be made between the parties directly or through the Utah Office of Recovery Services (ORS).

 In the event child support payments are not made or parent time is withheld, the aggrieved party must file a Motion to Enforce Domestic Order with the Utah court having jurisdiction over the case.
 It is important to know that custodial parents may not withhold parent time, even if child support is not being paid.
 Likewise, a parent may not withhold child support, even if parent time is being withheld.
 The appropriate remedy is to file a motion with the court.
 The court may order child support arrears be paid and may also find the offending party in contempt of court and order the party to pay a fine or serve time in jail.
-Call our office today at (435) 777-3304 for a free consultation with a Utah family law attorney to learn more about filing a Motion to Enforce a Domestic Order.
+Call Fair Price Lawyers today at (801) 999-0104 for a consultation with a Utah family law attorney and to learn more about filing a Motion to Enforce a Domestic Order.

 If there have been significant changes in income or in other circumstances since the support order was entered, either parent can file a motion or a petition, depending on the circumstances, asking the court to increase or decrease the child support obligation.